Divorce and separation: The Survival Kit

 - Prepare by working out your opening questions and your general themes/ key messages.

 - Prepare by considering what your ex might say (or not say) or do to trigger you.
 What hot buttons might you press in them – and do you really want to press those buttons?

 - Prepare by practicing – role play can be a great insight into how you may react to certain questions or how you may put certain interests on the table.

-Ask yourself whether the location of the meeting is going to be neural, private and safe for you in the event that tempers flare.
+Ask yourself whether the location of the meeting is going to be neutral, private and safe for you.
 Some people like a cafe in a busy shopping centre or a meeting room at the local library.
 Either way, plan for an exit strategy if things are getting hot, but offer to continue to negotiate later when you are both calmer with another meeting or alternatively you could email any proposals for your ex’s consideration.

 Alternatively, if you get upset, think how will you look after yourself so you can keep your emotions appropriately under control for the remainder of the conversation.
 Remember that no one knows how to press each other’s buttons more than the two of you, so try to not engage in this or deflect it when it’s aimed at you.
 The best way to do this is to stick with the agenda and not get emotional.

 Get an agreement that any assets will not be disposed that are in your former partner’s name and ask them to agree in writing that they will not dispose of those assets without your written consent.
 If you’re still worried about this you can always put a caveat (or stop) on any property being sold that is in your former partner’s name.